terralang/terra/README.md

 More examples are in `tests/luabridge*.t`.

 It is also possible to call terra functions from Lua.
 Again, the translation from Terra objects to Lua uses LuaJITs conversion rules.
-Primtive types like `double` will be converted to their respective Lua type, while aggregate and derived types will be boxed in a LuaJIT _CType_ that can be modified from Lua:
+Primtive types like `double` will be converted to their respective Lua type, while aggregate and derived types will be boxed in a LuaJIT `ctype` that can be modified from Lua:

     function add1(a)
         a.real = a.real + 1